britram/taps-transports/draft-ietf-taps-transports.md

 protocol (usually TCP), while DTLS is designed to run on top of a best-effort datagram protocol (UDP or DCCP {{RFC5238}}).
-At the time of writing, the current version of TLS is 1.2,  defined in {{RFC5246}}; work on TLS version 1.3 is nearing completion.
+At the time of writing, the current version of TLS is 1.2,  defined in {{RFC5246}}; work on TLS version 1.3 {{I-D.ietf-tls-tls13}} nearing completion.
 DTLS provides nearly identical functionality to applications; it is defined in {{RFC6347}} and its current version is also 1.2.
-The TLS protocol evolved from the Secure Sockets Layer (SSL) protocols developed in the mid-1990s to support protection of HTTP traffic.
+The TLS protocol evolved from the Secure Sockets Layer (SSL) {{RFC6101}} protocols developed in the mid-1990s to support protection of HTTP traffic.

 While older versions of TLS and DTLS are still in use, they provide weaker security guarantees. {{RFC7457}} outlines important attacks on TLS and DTLS.